Chief People Officer

 Why you might like this job:

 You’re tired of HR being the “necessary evil” within an organization and want to be on the forefront of reinventing the practice of people management.
-You’ve studied the Netflix approach to HR and think they have it right in a lot of ways.
 You subscribe to the methodology of “fail fast and learn faster” as the best way to find out if your ideas work.
 You’re passionate about advancing the people operations within an organization to be the best of the best and your growth mindset allows you to be challenged in how HR has traditionally been done.